 Epoprostenol is given intravenously (injected directly into a vein) via a permanent catheter (a thin, flexible tube that is inserted into a vein).
 This catheter is called a Hickman line or a Groshong line.

-Epoprostenol is continuously pumped into the body by a portable, battery-operated pump.
-It must be given this way because it only lasts for 3–5 minutes in the bloodstream.
+Prostanoids are continuously pumped into the body by a portable pump.
+It must be given this way because the medicine only lasts for a few minutes in the bloodstream.
 The pump attaches to the Hickman line via a thin plastic tube.
 The pump is worn attached to a belt around the waist or carried in a small shoulder pack.
 Smaller children usually use a secure backpack.

 In the video below, PHA UK member Rinku Puri chats to PHA UK chair Iain Armstrong about how she made the decision to start intravenous (IV) treatment for pulmonary hypertension and what life has been like since.

 You can also read a transcript of the video here